Albion-cmd/Albion-MYDFIR/Portfolio.md

 ### Project 1: Custom Python Port Scanner

 **Description:**
-Developed a custom multi-threaded network scanner in Python to identify active services and potential entry points on target hosts.
-Unlike linear scanners, this tool leverages concurrent execution to probe 1,024 ports in under 10 seconds — serving as a lightweight alternative to Nmap for rapid environment fingerprinting and custom reconnaissance tasks.
+Developed a multi-threaded network scanner in Python designed for Blue Team defensive assessments.
+The tool scans all 65,535 ports on a target host, identifies open services, and cross-references findings against a built-in port intelligence database — providing risk classifications (Critical, High, Medium) and actionable remediation guidance for each discovered service.
+Built as a lightweight, dependency-free alternative to Nmap with a focus on defender awareness rather than just enumeration.

 **Skills:**
 - **Network Protocol Analysis:** Deep understanding of the TCP/IP stack and the Three-Way Handshake (SYN, SYN-ACK, ACK)
-- **Python Programming:** Proficiency in socket programming, concurrency (threading), and CLI argument parsing via `sys.argv`
+- **Python Programming:** Proficiency in socket programming, concurrency (threading), thread throttling, and CLI argument parsing
+- **Defensive Security:** Practical knowledge of dangerous ports, misconfiguration risks, and OS-level remediation (UFW, systemctl, service hardening)
 - **Reconnaissance Methodology:** Practical experience in active footprinting and attack surface identification

 **Link:** [View on GitHub](https://github.com/Albion-cmd/Albion-MYDFIR/blob/main/PortScanner.sh)